aionnetwork/aion-docs/tokens/aion-desktop-wallet/validating-your-download.en.md

 ## Windows

-Since Windows does not come with a built in hash checking system, you need to install an application called [Microsoft File Checksum Integrity Verifier](https://www.microsoft.com/en-us/download/details.aspx?id=11533).
+Since Windows does not come with a built-in hash checking system, you need to install an application called [Microsoft File Checksum Integrity Verifier](https://www.microsoft.com/en-us/download/details.aspx?id=11533).
 This tool is not officially sported by Microsoft or Aion.